-Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
-Type, kind, rank and size must agree on all processes.
+Scope: local.
+Type: required.
+Intent: inout.
+Specified as: a real variable, which may be a scalar, or a rank 1 array.
+Kind, rank and size must agree on all processes.

+root Process to hold the final value, or -1 to make it available on all processes.
+Scope: global.
 Type: optional.
 Intent: in.
 Specified as: an integer value $-1 \le root \le np - 1$, default -1.

-dat On destination process(es), the result of the minimum operation.
+dat On destination process(es), the result of the 2-norm reduction.
 Scope: global.
 Type: required.
 Intent: inout.
-Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
-Type, kind, rank and size must agree on all processes.
+Specified as: a real variable, which may be a scalar, or a rank 1 array.
+Kind, rank and size must agree on all processes.